tamnguyenbbt/Okapi/README.md

 # BASIC USAGE

-## Setup to use ChromeDriver on Windows 10
+## Setup to Use ChromeDriver on Windows 10

 * Download the latest stable chromedriver.exe (32 bit for Windows) version which supports your Chrome browser from https://chromedriver.chromium.org/downloads and save it to a local folder
 * Config Path environment variabe for Selenium to find chromedriver.exe
   * Go to Control Panel > System > Advanced system settings > Environment Variables...> System variables > Path